Timeline of the COVID-19 pandemic in New Zealand (2021)

 On 4 October, Alert Level three restrictions were reinstated in several parts of Waikato including Raglan, Huntly, Ngāruawāhia and Hamilton following the detection of community cases.
-On 7 October, Level 3 restrictions in the Waikato were extended to include a wider area including Te Kuiti, the Waipa District, Ōtorohanga, Te Awamutu, Karapiro and Cambridge.
+On 7 October, Level 3 restrictions in the Waikato were extended to include a wider area including Te Kūiti, the Waipa District, Ōtorohanga, Te Awamutu, Karapiro and Cambridge.
 On 8 October, Alert Level 3 restrictions were reinstated in the Northland Region after a positive case from Auckland visited the region.

 On 2 November, the Waikato region transitioned to step 2 of Alert Level 3.
 Step 2 allows retailers to operate with face masks and physical distance; increased the number of people at outdoor gatherings to 25; and eliminated the two-household restriction.
 On 10 November, Auckland transitioned to step 2 of Alert Level 3 from 10 November.
 As a result, retailers, museums, and zoos reopened while outdoor gatherings were allowed with a 23-person limit.
 The Far North District, which entered into a Level 3 lockdown the previous week, moved down to Alert Level 2 on 12 November.